 Exciting Movie Releases To Look Forward To in 2023

 Consider yourself a film fanatic?
-Or perhaps you are making a New Year’s resolution to take more trips to the cinema?
-Whether you’re a Letterboxd lover (if you know, you know) or just like keeping up with the latest trends, here are all of the 2023 movie releases that we’re getting excited about as the year draws to a close.
+Or perhaps you made a New Year’s resolution to take more trips to the cinema?
+Whether you’re a Letterboxd lover (if you know, you know) or just like keeping up with the latest trends, here are all of the hottest 2023 movie releases to get excited for this year.

 The Ultimate Movie Calendar 2023

 - January: A Man Called Otto

 - February: Knock at the Cabin, What’s Love Got To Do With It?

 - April: Chevalier, Dungeons & Dragons: Honor Among Thieves, Beau Is Afraid, Salem’s Lot

 - June: Spiderman: Across The Spider-Verse, Asteroid City